mattlean/lean-js-app-starter/docs/faq.md

 # Frequently Asked Questions (FAQ)

+This document goes over frequently asked questions that don't really fit anywhere else in the docs.
+If you don't find your specific question here, try looking at other FAQ sections in specific documents relevant to your question.

 ## Questions

 -   [How do I remove all mentions of Lean JS App Starter from my project?](#how-do-i-remove-all-mentions-of-lean-js-app-starter-from-my-project)